PrintersForAnts/Micron/R1_Beta/readme.md

   * Implemented the BZI idlers for the Z belts
   * Modified BZI to support both toothed idlers and bearing stacks (there are different parts named accordingly)

-Panels/Door
+Panels/Door/Skirts
   * New door hinge/ latch system that no longer needs the magnet latch on the inside of the printer
   * Door now needs 3mm foam to help seal the enclosure better
+  * Panel clips will be coming later as will skirts